• Jun 09, 2025

 3. The Feroz Shah Kotla

 The Feroz Shah Kotla, also known as the “Kotla,” is a fortress built by Feroz Shah Tughlaq.
-In addition to its architectural brilliance, visitors also tour the fortress because of its dark and horrifying history, which still traumatizes people.
+In addition to its architectural brilliance, visitors tour the fortress for its dark, horrifying history, which still traumatizes people.

-- Urban Legend: Some believe that “djinns” (supernatural spirits in Islamic mythology) are hidden in dark corners and undiscovered paths.
-On the other hand, some associate the haunted factor of the fortress with the trapped spirits of individuals who were trapped by Feroz Shah Tughlaq using black magic and practices to summon supernatural power.
+• Urban Legend: Some believe that “djinns” (supernatural spirits in Islamic mythology) are hidden in dark corners and undiscovered paths.
+On the other hand, some associate the fortress's haunted aura with the spirits of individuals who were imprisoned by Feroz Shah Tughlaq through black magic and practices to summon supernatural power.
 These dead individuals are believed to linger in a nearby 14th-century burial ground.

-- Incidents: Visitors have experienced various paranormal activities, such as encountering shadowy figures, inexplicable cold spots, being touched or pushed by an invisible force, and listening to unexplained whispers.
+• Incidents: Visitors have experienced various paranormal activities, including encountering shadowy figures, experiencing inexplicable cold spots, being touched or pushed by an invisible force, and hearing unexplained whispers.

 4. Dwarka Sector 9 Metro Station